Office Lighting Guide

 Why LED lighting is the future of office lighting.

 Research conducted in the mid-to-late 1990’s alludes to the disruptive impact that poorly maintained lighting can have on productivity.
 Flicker, insufficient lighting for tasks, absence of brightness controls, and unnatural colour temperatures which are characteristic of older lighting methods were cited as the main causes for complaint.
 Bad lighting can result in fatigue, headaches and low energy.
 Given that LED lighting addresses many of these unwanted impediments to productivity, it is unsurprising that a 2010 study found that ‘…LED lighting supports positive mood, extended wakefulness and speeded performance…’ when compared with fluorescent lighting.
 Choosing the right LEDs will provide illumination that is closer to natural light.

-Minimal maintenance for lights within an office space equates to less interruption and more productivity.
+Minimal maintenance for lights within an office space equates to less interruption and is better for productivity.
 This is a benefit of choosing light fittings with longer lifespans.
 With all of the operating costs associated with an office, choice of lighting can save time spent tending to repairs and can also save on energy expenditure.

 Ceiling heights within an office will typically range between 2800mm and 3500mm.
 Surface and recessed mounted lights provide a more even distribution of light for general purpose areas within this range.
-For high ceilings at the higher end of this range are best served by using suspended light fittings over task areas.
+For high ceilings at the top end of this range, workspaces are best served by using suspended light fittings over task areas.
 This allows for the correct concentration of light for important tasks.

 Cool WhiteCool white lighting (3100K - 4500K) has an intense and vibrant white colour which is comparable to daylight.
-It is the best colour temperature for task areas because they provide the best lumen output per watt.
-This type of lighting is ideal for reading and writing.
+It is the best colour temperature for task areas providing the best lumen output per watt.
+This type of lighting is ideal for reading, writing and best for computer work.

 There is no typical office space.
 They vary in ceiling height, construction technology and materials and configuration.
 Some office spaces have a suspended ceiling, or the ceiling material will affect the choice of fixtures for ceiling type.
 Often a bespoke combination of surface and suspension mounted light fittings will ensure your space has adequate lighting to perform necessary tasks and that the scheme meets design standards and applicable legislation.

 Concrete ceilings are a structural element in the building therefore special considerations needs to be taken when drilling or cutting into it.
 Where the ceiling height permits, it is better to suspend the selected lighting from a concrete ceiling, as this will require less points of fixing in the concrete.